dududaa/sqlx-qb/README.md

 ###### More on modifiers

 Be careful with Modifiers!
 The same modifiers will be used across multiple operations of **the same** `QB` instance.
-If you're unsure if current modifiers match your current query, you can either `reset_modifiers` to remove them or update them with `set_modifiers`.
+If you're unsure whether current modifiers match your current query, you can either `reset_modifiers` to remove them or update them with `set_modifiers`.

 ```rust